distillpub/post--multimodal/src/paper.md

 <Svelte component={ImageTypeNeurons} container={<div />} />

-**Image feature neurons.** These neurons detect extra features that a photo might contain, such as photobombs and bunny ears, that aren't even necessarily part of the image's core setting.
+**Image feature neurons.** These neurons detect extraneous features that a photo might contain: photobombs and bunny ears, the heads of people seated in front of you at a lecture, Photoshopped modifications, and more.

 import ImageFeatureNeurons from './diagrams/ImageFeatureNeurons.svelte'